hengck23/solution-vesuvius-challenge-ink-detection/README.md

 ## License

 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgement

+"We extend our thanks to HP for providing the Z8-G4 Data Science Workstation, which empowered our deep learning experiments.
+The high computational power and large GPU memory enabled us to design our models swiftly."